 If the police suspect that the crash involved drugs or alcohol, they will test drivers as soon as possible after arrest with a breath test or by taking samples of blood or urine.
 Breath tests provide an immediate result but samples of blood or urine are sent for analysis.
 The results of tests for blood or alcohol will be used to determine whether police charge or report the driver.
 You may or may not be told the results of tests for blood or alcohol.

 The police report

-If the police investigation finds any evidence that suggests a crime may have been committed, this evidence is compiled into a report that is sent to the Public Prosecution Service, the agency responsible for bringing prosecutions (see below).
+If the police investigation finds any evidence that suggests a crime may have been committed, this evidence is compiled into a report that is sent to the Public Prosecution Service (PPS), the agency responsible for bringing prosecutions.
 The report is also sent to the coroner.
-You are not automatically entitled to see this report but you may be able to get a copy.
-You may only be able to get a copy after any criminal proceedings have finished.
+You are not entitled to see this report but your police contact should tell you about any relevant information that it contains.

 The Public Prosecution Service

 The Public Prosecution Service (PPS) is responsible for prosecuting criminal cases investigated by the police in Northern Ireland.
 It works from regional offices.

 If the police investigation indicates that the conduct of someone, or several people, or in some cases a company, amounted to a crime, the police will submit an investigation file to the PPS.
 The PPS will then review the case and decide whether or not to prosecute.
 The purpose of a criminal prosecution is to find out if someone has broken the law and appropriately sentence them.
 PPS lawyers, called public prosecutors, apply two key tests when deciding whether a person should be prosecuted:

 - Is there enough evidence against the defendant?